kawana77b/op/README.md

 ## what is this?

 This is a very personal tool that I created because I wanted to use the default filer with common cross-platform commands.
 I use it often because it is easy.
 I am satisfied.
-This is a very personal tool and I do not intend to actively maintain it as FOSS.
-I will accept some feedback, but may not actively reply.
-However, you will see it.
-Any feedback would be greatly appreciated.
-Folks are free in exchange for not holding me accountable.
-Please respect the license of the dependency.

 ## env